newt196/Python-rep/Leetcode & Algorithms/80. Remove Duplicates from Sorted Array II/README.md

 **https://leetcode.com/problems/remove-duplicates-from-sorted-array-ii**

+Didnt review properly, and this was already solved with the correct solution.

+Found a new way to solve with pointers though.

 Given an integer array sorted in increasing order, remove some duplicates IN-PLACE since in each unique element appears at most twice.
 The relative order of the elements should be kept the same.